-John Levy (Levi) (1797-1871) was born a free black on the Island of Nevis, West Indies, his father Daniel Levy and his mother Nancy were free blacks.
-The Levys were slaveholding, plantation owners, their ancestors were part of the African Jewish Diasporas to the Island of Nevis.
+John Levy (Levi) (1797-1871) was born on the Island of Nevis, West Indies.
+His father Daniel Levy and his mother Nancy were both free black.
+The Levys were slaveholding plantation owners, and their ancestors were part of the African Jewish Diasporas to the Island of Nevis.

 Initially, John Levy apprenticed as a seaman with one of his father’s friends and eventually worked aboard ships throughout the Caribbean, and then across the Atlantic to the Isle of Man, Liverpool, London, and Greece.

-Levy arrived in Boston about 1820 and was working at Harvard College as a waiter when on July 8, 1822 he married Sophia Lewis (1794-1852) daughter of Minor and Peter Lewis (See: Lowell Black History Story, Friday, February 5th).
+Levy arrived in Boston about 1820 and was working at Harvard College as a waiter when on July 8, 1822 he married Sophia Lewis (1794-1852) daughter of Minor and Peter Lewis.

 In 1826, Levy was recruited to move his family to Lowell.
-Here he opened a Hairdresser Shop on East Merrimack Street to serve the female textile workers in the new Town of Lowell.
-Advertisement Merrimack Journal, Lowell, 1826: “John Levi - Has for sale a large assortment of FASHIONABLE CURLS, at his shop near Kimball’s Hotel, Belvidere.”
-(East Merrimack Street).
+Here he opened a hairdresser shop on East Merrimack Street to serve the female textile workers in the new town of Lowell.
+An advertisement in the Merrimack Journal, Lowell, in 1826 said, “John Levi - Has for sale a large assortment of FASHIONABLE CURLS, at his shop near Kimball’s Hotel, Belvidere.”

-John Levy recounts “began to discuss the question [of abolition] with my customers, in my shop…I had read much and reflected deeply…” About 1832, Levy joins the New England Anti-Slavery Society.
-Organized in 1831 by William Lloyd Garrison, editor of “The Liberator,” it expanded and became the Massachusetts Anti-slavery Society an auxiliary of the American Anti-Slavery Society in 1835.
-The Society sponsored dozens of lecturers or “agent” who traveled throughout New England, speaking in local churches and halls.
-In 1834, John Levy becomes an “agent” and correspondent for William Lloyd Garrison’s “The Liberator.”
+John Levy recounts how he “began to discuss the question [of abolition] with my customers, in my shop…I had read much and reflected deeply…” In about 1832, Levy joined the New England Anti-Slavery Society, founded by William Lloyd Garrison, which sponsored lecturers throughout New England.
+In 1834, John Levy becomes an agent and correspondent for William Lloyd Garrison’s abolitionist paper “The Liberator.”

 The Massachusetts Anti-Slavery Society helped arrange annual anti-slavery conventions and organized fundraising fairs.
 Levy attended and addressed the 1837 Anti-Slavery Convention.
 He was also a paid organizer for the Annual Boston Anti-Slavery Bazaars.

-1841 Amistad Africans.
-“Visit to the United State in 1841” by Joseph Sturge. “…we proceeded to Lowell.
+“…we proceeded to Lowell.
 The heavy rain prevented a general attendance.
 Only thirty-one dollars was collected, beside some private donations.
-Mr. John Levi, a colored citizen, rendered important services to us, and several of the clergymen and other inhabitants rendered efficient aid.
+Mr. John Levi, a colored citizen, rendered important services to us, and several of the clergymen and other inhabitants rendered efficient aid".

-In Mar 1843, John Levy worked with Maria Chapman (Boston), and Sarah Clay (Lowell) to reestablish the Lowell Woman's Anti-Slavery Society and organize anti-slavery fairs held in City Hall, Merrimack Street, Lowell (now Old City Hall.)
+In March 1843, John Levy worked with Maria Chapman of Boston, and Sarah Clay of Lowell to reestablish the Lowell Woman's Anti-Slavery Society and organize anti-slavery fairs held in City Hall, Merrimack Street.

-John Levy, his second wife Henrietta Williams, and their six children moved to the new City of Lawrence in 1846.
-Lowell Courier Announcement: “Mr. John Levy has removed to the new city, and opened a barber’s shop there.”
+John Levy, his second wife Henrietta Williams, and their six children moved to the new city of Lawrence in 1846.
+The Lowell Courier announced the news.
+“Mr. John Levy has removed to the new city, and opened a barber’s shop there.”
 Over the next 25 years, Levy continued to work for the civil rights of black citizens – at times living in Steuben, New York, Williamstown, Massachusetts, and returning occasionally to Lowell and Lawrence.